 Planning a family vacation is part of the fun of going on the vacation!
 These DIY vacation countdown ideas for kids will have everyone in the family excited for the trip and is a fun way to get excited before you start your adventure.

 Before a big family vacation we like to make a countdown calendar or do a fun activity to get ready for our trip.
 Depending on the age of my kids at the time we have created easy DIY vacation countdown activities that help them feel like part of the vacation planning.

-We do countdown to vacation calendars, research our destinations together, and create special activities for our trip.
+Typically, we will create a countdown to vacation calendar, research our destinations together, and create special activities for our trip.
 We countdown to Disney vacations, beach vacations, and even little weekend getaways.
 Spending time counting down to vacation creates family time and excitement for the trip and brings us closer as a family.

 I love making countdown calendars.
 There is something that is so fun and magical about counting down to your vacation.
 It creates anticipation and my kids really like it.
 We have been doing countdown calendars for years.
 At least every year we create one for our trip.

 Depending on what kind of trip you are doing you will need different supplies.
 We went to Walt Disney World last year and I used Disney stickers and decorations.
 For our beach vacation we decorated with beach themed stickers.

 At your local craft store pick up poster board and fun scrapbook paper and stickers.
 Then get creative!
 Let the kids take over and don’t worry about it looking perfect.
 They will have so much fun decorating and counting down the days.

 Here are a few of my favorite vacation countdown calendars we have made:

 To help me prepare I look at maps of the theme parks or cities we are visiting.
 I plan out a flexible itinerary and pick out what we want to do.
 I love to include the kids in this.
 Not only do they learn about new places they also feel like they are part of the planning.
 Sign up for my email list and receive a printable vacation planning worksheet.